Jaggayya: Early life

-Jaggayya was born on 31 December 1928 to Seetaramaih and Rajya Lakshmamma in Morampudi village near Tenali in Guntur district.
+Jaggayya was born on 31 December 1926 to Seetaramaiah and Rajya Lakshmamma in Morampudi village near Tenali in Guntur district.
 He quoted on several occasions in his essays the influence his father had on his interest towards arts.
 He started acting at the age of 11, with the role of Lava in a Hindi play during his high school days in Duggirala.
-He got trained in the art of painting under the guidance of Adivi Bapiraju, a noted painter, during his college days.
+He was trained in painting under the guidance of Adivi Bapiraju, a noted painter, during his college days.

 As a student, he joined the Congress Socialist party in Tenali, which was involved in the Indian Independence Movement at that time.

 He joined the Andhra-Christian College, in 1942, in Guntur for his higher studies.
 He used to be a member of Navya Sahitya Parishath in Guntur.
 Later he joined a periodical named Desabhimani (meaning "Patriot") as a journalist.
 Later he worked as an editor for the weekly Andhra Republic.
 During his B.A. days in A-C College, he along with N. T. Rama Rao, acted in several plays.
 He also used to be a part of Navajyothi Artists, a cultural organisation run by Mukkamala.
 After working as a teacher in Duggirala for a brief while, he became a news announcer in Akashavani for three years.
 Jaggayya won the best actor award in three successive years for Chesina Papam and Telangana.

 Film career

-He made his cinematic debut in 1952 drama film Priyuralu directed by Tripuraneni Gopichand.
+Jaggayya made his cinematic debut in 1952 drama film Priyuralu directed by Tripuraneni Gopichand.
 This movie was produced by Donepudi Krishnamurthy, also known popularly as Gokul Krishnamurthy.
 He quit the job as news announcer as he signed three movies on a trot.
 His second movie, Adarsham, didn't do well at box office.
 His planned third movie Paleru did not even see light of the day.

 Bangaru Papa, directed by B N Reddy, released in 1955, was the first breakthrough film for Jaggayya.
 He was distinguished for his booming voice and contributed as a voice artist for more than hundred feature films.
 He dubbed in Telugu language for veteran Sivaji Ganesan.
 He was the narrator, and dubbing artist for internationally recognized works such as Maa Bhoomi, and Richard Attenborough's character of John Hammond in the Telugu-dubbed version of the Hollywood film Jurassic Park.
 He acted in almost 100 films as a lead, 100 more as a co-lead and almost 200 films as a character artist.
 He was a part of almost every film of VB Rajendra Parasad's Jagapathi Pictures, K B Tilak's Anupama Pictures and Ramavijeta Films owned by brothers Prabhakar and Baburao.
 His last film as an actor was Kunthi Putrudu, which starred Mohan Babu as lead and was directed by Dasari Narayana Rao.

 He turned into producer with a film Padandi Munduku, under the banner of Jagruthi Chitra.
 The film was released in January 1962 and was a regarded as first Telugu social film made on the basis of Indian Independence movement.

 He was awarded the 'Kala Vachaspathi' for his sonorous voice.